cocoelizabeth/frontendmentor-recipe-page/README.md

 ```

-For the unordered lists, I changed the `content` to a bullet point and vertically aligned it to the center of each block of text.
+For the unordered lists, I created a class called `.custom-ul`, and adjusted the  `content` to  property to display a bullet point.
+I also utilized Flexbox by adding  `align-items: center;` to ensure that the bullets were centered vertically to each block of text.

 ```css
 .custom-ul {